AVAILABILITY INFO – AS OF SEPTEMBER 10th

 Discover the healing that comes from an empathetic, supportive, and expertly-guided therapeutic relationship with the team at Mile High Mental Health.

-The MHMH team from left to right: Rosemary Leone, Daniel Solomon, Dr. Mindy Solomon, Dr. Kristen Lohse, and Libby Parks
+The MHMH team from left to right: Libby Parks (LCSW), Dr. Kristen Lohse, Dr. Mindy Solomon, and Daniel Solomon.

 Our belief is that you must treat a person, not an illness.